Large-scale Maps of the Cosmic Infrared Background from Planck: Conclusions

-\acknowledgments {Part of the research described in this paper was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.
-We acknowledge financial support from ``Programme National de Cosmologie and Galaxies'' (PNCG) of CNRS/INSU, France.
-DL acknowledges hospitality from the Laboratoire d'Astrophysique de Marseille, where part of this work was completed.
+Part of the research described in this paper was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.
+We acknowledge financial support from ``Programme National de Cosmologie et Galaxies'' (PNCG) of CNRS/INSU, France.
+D.L. acknowledges hospitality from the Laboratoire d'Astrophysique de Marseille, where part of this work was completed.
 Part of this work has been carried out thanks to the support of the OCEVU Labex (ANR-11-LABX-0060) and the A*MIDEX project (ANR-11-IDEX-0001-02) funded by the ``Investissements d'Avenir'' French government program managed by the ANR.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No. 788212).